-The dividend policy is to declare dividends consistent with the company's performance and prudent management of the economic risk of the business.
+The dividend policy is to declare dividends consistent with the Company's performance and prudent management of the economic risk of the business.

-Dividend payments are reviewed and approved on a quarterly basis by the board after taking into account both current and projected business performance.
-In particular the board takes into account:
+Dividend payments are reviewed and approved on a quarterly basis by the Board after taking into account both current and projected business performance.

+In particular the Board takes into account:

-- the company's current and projected performance in delivering the level of service customers expect from an efficient water and sewerage company and that where that level of service has not been delivered, that customers have been adequately compensated - that the company is delivering the required quality and environmental outputs and making sufficient investment in its infrastructure to maintain and, where necessary, increase resilience - that appropriate payments have been made and can continue to be made into the company's final salary pension scheme as agreed with the scheme's trustees - that the correct amount of tax has been paid - that the company has met any unexpected additional expenditure needs that may have arisen during the year to date, as new operational risks emerge - sufficiency of distributable reserves
+- the company's current and projected performance in delivering the level of service customers expect from an efficient water and sewerage company and that where that level of service has not been delivered, that customers have been adequately compensated - that the company is delivering the required quality and environmental outputs and making sufficient investment in its infrastructure to maintain and, where necessary, increase resilience - that the correct amount of tax has been paid - that the Company has met any unexpected additional expenditure needs that may have arisen during the year to date, as new operational risks emerge - the level of regulatory gearing and its comparison with Ofwat's expectations pertaining at the time - the sufficiency of distributable reserves.